 - Retina scans are 70x more accurate than iris scans

-- Iris scans use a normal photo technology to capture an image of the iris at a distance, while retina scanning occurs by placing the eye extremely close to an eyepiece
+- Iris scans capture an image of the iris from a distance, while retina scanning does it by placing the person’s eye near to an eyepiece

 - Retina scanning is best suited for physical identification